Pwnies/net/README.md

 ```

 Notice that the section `common` does not define a network but rather settings
-common to *all* network configurations (in this case using Google's DNS servers
+common to *all* network configurations (in this case using Google's DNS servers,
-and randomizing the MAC address and hostname [`<name>` will be replaced by an
+randomizing the MAC address and hostname [`<name>` will be replaced by an actual
-actual name]).

-The `ignore_interface` section does not define a network either, and instead
+name] and connecting to a VPN).

+The `ignored` and `vpn` sections do not define networks either.
+The `ignored`
-contains a list of interfaces to be ignored by e.g. `net stop`.
+section contains a list of interfaces to be ignored by e.g. `net stop` and the
+`vpn` section contains the OpenVPN configurations for each VPN.

 ## Installing

 Put `net` in your `PATH`.

-## `Bash` comletion
+## `Bash` completion

 Put `_net_bash_completion` in your path and add the line